RiverReports logo

 Access: Multiple pull-offs along North River Road.
 The river is unusually wide, shallow, and wade-friendly for the region.

 When to fish: October through May for best stocking.
-After June 5, fish are harvested quickly or move to deeper water up- and downstream.
+After the first Saturday in June, fish are harvested quickly or move to deeper water up- and downstream.

 Flows and Generation